By Frank Spillers

 5. What is the asyncronous user experience?
 Note: If you are overwhelmed by Slack channel activity, this is a good example of an aspect of UX they don't quite have figured out.

-Conclusion: Time based UI's are often overlooked in UX design strategy.
-Time design can enhance real-world temporal phenomenon, which in many scenarios, are essential for creating socially meaningful interaction design.
-Not only can temporal UI's help a user through a flow or process, they can have branding and marketing benefits as well.
+Temporal UI’s are often overlooked in UX design strategy.
+Time design can enhance real-world temporal phenomena, which in many scenarios, are essential for creating socially and emotionally meaningful interaction design.
+Not only can temporal UI’s help a user through a flow or process, they can also have branding and marketing benefits.